 Founders: Lior Div (CEO), Yonatan Striem-Amit, Yossi Naar

-Key technologies: Artificial intelligence, cloud computing, machine learning
+Key technologies: Artificial intelligence, cloud computing, machine learning, software-defined security

-It has uncovered schemes in recent years including one that made off with large amounts of personal and corporate data from over a dozen global telecommunications companies, and in which Cybereason found links to previous Chinese cyber-espionage campaigns.
+The company's technology has uncovered schemes in recent years, including one in which the perpetrator made off with large amounts of personal and corporate data from over a dozen global telecommunications companies.
+Cybereason found links between the attack and previous Chinese cyber-espionage campaigns.